jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 - Command: `haml-lint`
 - Args: `{ "--reporter", "json", "$FILENAME" }`

+### Notes

+- This source interacts with other code analyzers like `rubocop`.
+If you are using `solargraph` intellisense for your ruby project, it requires rubocop.
+If that's the caes, make sure rubocop and all dependencies required by rubocop are also installed globally, eg: `gem install rubocop rubocop-rails`.

 ### [jshint](https://github.com/jshint/jshint)

 JSHint is a tool that helps to detect errors and potential problems in your JavaScript code.